Iximche: Etymology

 The site's name derives from the Mayan name of the ramon tree (Brosimum alicastrum), from the words ixim and che, meaning literally "maize tree".
 Iximche was called Guatemala by the Spanish, from the Nahuatl Quauhtemallan meaning "forested land".
 Since the Spanish conquistadors founded their first capital at Iximche, they took the name of the city used by their Nahuatl-speaking Mexican allies and applied it to the new Spanish city and, by extension, to the kingdom.
 From this comes the modern name of the country.
 The site has also been referred to as Patinamit by 19th century investigators, a Kaqchikel word meaning "the city".

 Location

 Iximche is located 3 km south of Tecpán, and 90 km west of Guatemala City, in the northwest of the Guatemalan department of Chimaltenango.
 The city was built at an altitude of 2260 m in an easily defensible position on a ridge surrounded by deep ravines, in order to defend the city from its hostile Kʼicheʼ and Tzʼutujil neighbours.
 The ridge is called Ratzamut and is a promontory of Tecpán hill, a 3075 m mountain to the northwest of the ruins, which sit at the southeastern end of this promontory.
 The ridge is flanked by two rivers flowing in deep ravines, Río El Molino and Río Los Chocoyos, which both join to flow southwest into the Madre Vieja River, which empties into the Pacific Ocean.
+Geologically, this promontory is composed of steep volcanic pumice and dacitic ash deposits, creating precipitous natural cliffs that provided the late Postclassic Kaqchikel kingdom with a highly defensive topographic enclave above the upper Madre Vieja River basin.
 Iximche is located among pine forests common to highland Guatemala.